-- a. lead the succession planning and appointment of Board members; - b. lead the annual review of Board effectiveness, ensuring that the performance of each individual Director is independently assessed; - c. serve as the principal conduit between the Chairman and the Board; and - d. serve as oversight for the Whistleblowing function; and - e. consult with the Chairman regarding Board meeting schedules to ensure Directors able to perform their duties responsibly and with sufficient time for discussion of all agenda items.
+- a. serve as the principal conduit between the Chairman and the Board; - b. serve as oversight for the Whistleblowing function; and - c. consult with the Chairman regarding Board meeting schedules to ensure Directors able to perform their duties responsibly and with sufficient time for discussion of all agenda items.